-Regional Offices Exclusions from Patentable Subject Matter African Regional Intellectual Property Organization (ARIPO) No prescribed exclusions but a designated State may, within six months from notification of grant, declare that the ARIPO patent has no effect in its territory because a patent for such inventions cannot be granted under its national law.
-Eurasian Patent Organization (EAPO) Discoveries, scientific theories and mathematical methods.
+Regional Offices Exclusions from Patentable Subject Matter African Regional Intellectual Property No prescribed exclusions but a designated State may, within six months from notification of grant, declare that the ARIPO patent Organization (ARIPO) has no effect in its territory because a patent for such inventions cannot be granted under its national law.
+Eurasian Patent Organization (EAPO) 1.
+Discoveries, scientific theories and mathematical methods.
 2. Presentation of information.
 3. Methods of economic organization and management.
 4. Symbols, schedules and rules.
 5. Methods for performing mental acts.
 6. Algorithms and computer programs.
 7. Topographies of integrated circuits.
-Projects and plans for structures, buildings and land development Aesthetic creations.
+8. Projects and plans for structures, buildings and land development 9.
+Aesthetic creations.
 10. Plant varieties and animal breeds.
 11. Inventions, the prevention of the commercial exploitation of which is necessary to protect public order or morality, including to protect human, animal or plant life or health, or to avoid serious prejudice to the environment.
-European Patent Organisation (EPO) Discoveries, scientific theories and mathematical methods.
-European ratem Organisation (Er O) Aesthetic creations.
+European Patent Organisation (EPO) 1.
+Discoveries, scientific theories and mathematical methods.
+2. Aesthetic creations.
 3. Schemes, rules and methods for performing mental acts, playing games or doing business.
 4. Programs for computers.
 5. Presentation of information.
-6. Inventions contrary to public order or morality.
+6. Inventions, the commercial exploitation of which would be contrary to public order or morality.
 7. Plant or animal varieties and essentially biological processes for the production of plants or animals, other than microbiological processes and products.
-8. Therapeutic, surgical and diagnostic methods for treating humans or animals.
-Patent Office of the Cooperation Discoveries, scientific theories, mathematical methods, and computer programs.
+8. Methods for treatment of the human or animal body by surgery or therapy and diagnostic methods practised on the human or animal body.
+Patent Office of the Cooperation 1.
+Discoveries, scientific theories, mathematical methods, and computer programs.
 Council for the Arab States of the Gulf 2.
 Schemes, rules, and methods for doing business, performing purely mental acts, or playing games.
 (GCC) 3.
 Plant varieties and species of animals, and biological processes for the production of plants or animals, other than microbiological processes and products.
 4. Methods of surgical or therapeutic treatment of the human or animal body and methods of diagnosis applied to the human or animal body with the exception of products used in any of these methods.
 5. Inventions necessary to safeguard public order or morality, including the protection of human or animal or plantation life and health, or to avoid serious damage to the environment.
 6. Inventions contrary to the laws of Islamic Shariya.